satvikch/KVS-Language/README.md

 ## ⚒️ How to Execute it

 - Clone the git repository into your local machine.
-- Install python 3.7 or above and the latest SWI-Prolog on your local machine.
+- Install Python 3.7 or above and the latest SWI-Prolog on your local machine.
 - SWI-Prolog Download ([Link 🦋](https://www.swi-prolog.org/Download.html))
 - Python3 Download ([Link 🦋](https://www.python.org/downloads/))
-- Sample test programs are saved in the 'data' folder with .kvs extension
+- Sample test programs are saved in the 'data' folder with the .kvs extension
 - The Lexer file and the kvs file are in the src folder.
 - Open the terminal and execute the below command
 ```